jlarmstrongiv/astro-i18n-aut/README.md

 For `.md` and `.mdx`, use Astro [Content](https://docs.astro.build/en/guides/content-collections/#organizing-with-subdirectories) [Collections](https://docs.astro.build/en/recipes/i18n/#use-collections-for-translated-content).

-With this library and Astro Content Collections, you can keep your Markdown separate and organized in `content`, while using `pages/blog/index.astro` and `pages/blog/[slug].astro` to render all of your content (even with a `defaultLocale`!).
+With this library and Astro Content Collections, you can keep your Markdown separate and organized in `content`, while using `pages/blog/index.astro` and `pages/blog/[slug].astro` to render all of your content, even with a `defaultLocale`!
 Here is an example folder structure:

 ```
 .